icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

 There is no notion of 'including' the contents of one file in another, and errors in one file do not affect the parsing of other files.

 A slice file consists of any number of [file attributes][attribute] and at most one [mode statement][mode-statement].
-These can appear in any order, but specifying more than one mode in a single file is forbidden.
+File attributes can appear before or after (inclusively) the mode statement.
 This is followed by an optional [module declaration][module-declaration], followed by any number of Slice definitions.
 It is illegal for a file to contain Slice definitions without a module declaration.